xerooup/blitzy2d/documentation/core/CAMERA.md

         // camera render
         draw.camera(camera)

-        // and also, we can make it so that certain elements are attached to our camera draw.resetCamera()
+        // use draw.resetCamera() so that after the call we can attach objects to the camera: draw.resetCamera()

+        // create the object(-s)
         draw.text(TEXT, FONT, 20, 20)
         // now the text will always be at the edge of the screen, regardless of how far the camera is from    }
+    }
 }
 ```